simo333/beauty-manager/README.md

 ### FEATURES:
 * Sign up and sign in users
-* Managing clients
+* Manage clients
-* Managing users
+* Manage users
-* Managing treatments and their categories
+* Manage treatments and their categories
-* Managing visits
+* Manage visits
-* Booking a new visit (as guest, as logged user, as admin - book for other clients)
+* Book an appointment (as guest, as logged user, as admin - book for other clients)

 ### USED TECHNOLOGIES: